The California Health Report partners with communities across the state to help solve health equity issues.

 Our Team

-Her lived experience led her to write an investigative story that revealed that doctor directories given to people in California’s low-income health program were highly inaccurate.
-It spurred a state audit and legislation.
+A fourth-generation Californian, Hannah is particularly interested in stories that help make the state more equitable for all who call California home.
+Her lived experience led her to write an investigative story that revealed that doctor directories given to people in California’s low-income health program were highly inaccurate, spurring a state audit and legislation.
 With an investigative reporting grant, she wrote a cover story about how fracking disproportionately impacts low-income Californians of color.
 Fellowships through the Maynard Institute and USC Annenberg Center for Health Journalism allowed her to write about health challenges faced by indigenous farmworkers.
-Via the Associated Press, her articles have been published in the Los Angeles Times, The Sacramento Bee and other newspapers nationwide.

 Claudia Boyd-Barrett, Senior Reporter